preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/model_quick_reference.md

 | (Interface) Surrogate					| Marketplace-wide statement that the referenced substitute Interface provides compatible capabilities of the given base Interface.
 Useful for defining new versions of an Interface that are backwards compatible with older versions.
 | Entitlement							| An user-acquired/owned instance of a ProductLicense, also defining activation data specific to the instance.
 (Note: Groups may _not_ own Entitlements, but may Claim them.)
 | Claim									| Polymorphic type representing a user or group usage of an Entitlement against the limits of the underlying License.
-| Voucher								| A uniqiue bearer token that may be redeemed for an Entitlement to a defined ProductLicense.
+| Voucher								| A unique bearer token that may be redeemed for an Entitlement to a defined ProductLicense.
 The redeeming party may keep the Entitlement for themselves, or assigned it to another User.
 | Attempt								| Audit record of a User or Group trying to authorize usage of given Product.
 Used for reporting and fraud detection.

 ## Non-Persistant Resources